dev-jaser/responsive-web-design/-html-css-projects/loading-screen-anim/README.md

 # Project Title: Loading Screen Animation

 ## Description
-A project that demonstrates the use of HTML/CSS and JavaScript to create a loading screen animation.
+This project demonstrates a simple loading animation with custom text.
+It features a rotating spinner animation and styled text for displaying a loading message.

 ## Technologies Used
 - HTML